Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Tony, I get it.
 And I'm happy for you, I really am.
 But this is a second chance.
 TONY STARK: I got my second chance right here, Cap.
 I can't roll the dice again.
 If you don't talk shop, you can stay for lunch.

-[We see Cap, Nat and Scott walking back to their car outside Tony'
+[We see Cap, Nat and Scott walking back to their car outside Tony's